Create and manage target group

 -

-In the popup, click the [Detach] button.
+In the Detach target popup, enter the confirmation phrase, then click the [Detach] button.